A SwiftUI WidgetKit Tutorial

-From the previous chapter we now understand the elements that make up a widget and the steps involved in creating one.
-In this, the first of a series of tutorial chapters dedicated to WidgetKit, we will begin the process of creating an app which includes a widget extension.
-On completion of these tutorials, a functioning widget will have been created, including widget design and the use of timelines, support for different size families, deep links, configuration using intents and basic intelligence using SiriKit donations and relevance.
+From the previous chapter, we now understand the elements that make up a widget and the steps involved in creating one.
+In this, the first of a series of tutorial chapters dedicated to WidgetKit, we will begin creating an app that includes a widget extension.
+After completing these tutorials, a functioning widget will have been created, including widget design and timelines, support for different size families, deep links, and configuration using intents.

 About the WidgetDemo Project

-The project created in this tutorial can be thought of as the early prototype of a weather app designed to teach children about weather storms.
-The objective is to provide the user with a list of severe weather systems (tropical storms, thunderstorms etc.) and, when a storm type is selected, display a second screen providing a description of the weather system.
+The project created in this tutorial is the early prototype of a weather app designed to teach children about weather storms.
+The objective is to provide the user with a list of severe weather systems (tropical storms, thunderstorms, etc.) and display a second screen describing the weather system when a storm type is selected.

 A second part of the app is intended to provide real-time updates on severe weather occurring in different locations around the world.
 When a storm is reported, a widget will be updated with information about the type and location of the storm, together with the prevailing temperature.
-When the widget is tapped by the user, the app will open the screen containing information about that storm category.
+When the user taps the widget, the app will open the screen containing information about that storm category.

-Since this app is an early prototype, however, it will only provide weather updates from two cities, and that data will be simulated rather than obtained from a real weather service.
-The app will be functional enough, however, to demonstrate how to implement the key features of WidgetKit.
+Since this app is an early prototype, however, it will only provide weather updates from two cities, and that data will be simulated rather than obtained from a genuine weather service.
+However, the app will be functional enough to demonstrate how to implement the key features of WidgetKit.

 Creating the WidgetDemo Project